oceanprotocol/docs/content/tutorials/react-setup.md

 ## Bonus: Connect against local Spree network

-`Spree`, a local Ocean test network, can be used locally:
+[_Spree_](https://docs.oceanprotocol.com/concepts/testnets/#a-spree-testnet-for-local-development), a local Ocean test network, can be used instead of remotely connecting to Nile.
+For this you first have to get up the Spree network by using [oceanprotocol/barge](https://github.com/oceanprotocol/barge).

-Git clone the [oceanprotocol/barge](https://github.com/oceanprotocol/barge) repository and use the startup script in Barge to run a [local Spree Testnet](https://docs.oceanprotocol.com/concepts/testnets/#a-spree-testnet-for-local-development):
+Clone the barge repository and use its startup script:

 ```bash
 git clone https://github.com/oceanprotocol/barge.git